 - O Software incompatibility with MIT applications as well as pre-existing software you may need.
-This often results in features not working or random crashes. - O Slow unacceptable hardware performance. - O Slow or buggy web browsing.
+This often results in features not working or random crashes. - O Slow unacceptable hardware and/or WiFi performance. - O Slow or buggy web performance.
 Often the browser companies need to update their software to make it work correctly. - Nuance products (Dragon) are usually incompatible with new OS versions.
 They need time to fix bugs.